 Guest author for magazine & website articles

-Triathlon Australia Performace Coach (formally known as Level 2)
+Triathlon Australia Development & Performance Coach (formally Level 1 & Level 2)

 Certificate III & IV in Fitness